miharajster/HowToChatGPT/README.md

 Watch everything you can about the technology on Youtube.
 More that you know about concepts and got-chas about it, the better the final solution will be.
 For instance: How to prepare your image for OCR.
 Then type the whole procedure in CGTP.

-Reading documentation is also a plus.
+Reading documentation is also a plus and understanding how to build good solutions is a must.

 ## Getting to know THE LEGACY
 First I read code myself.
 Try to understand it as much as I can.
 Then I just paste the old code in CGPT and read an output.